Alexwagner1990/EventTrackerProject/README.md

 This project can be run by running the TournamentREST project as a Spring Boot app.
 Once the app runs successfully, the data can be accessed via Postman from localhost8080/api/tournament/{controller route here}.
 The app uses MySQL with some test data - this can be accessed using the MySQL credentials tournamentplayer (user) and tournament(password).
 The app can also be run on the AWS server, with the address http://13.58.147.59:8080 (TBD)

+The user can find a tournament by id with the path /api/tournament/{id of tournament} (GET request) - On the front end this will be used when selecting form the search by keyword results.

 The user can find a tournament by keyword with the path /api/tournament/{your keyword} (GET request)

 The user can create a tournament with the path /api/tournament/new, with a body of the JSON of a valid Tournament object.
 The method will check if the tournament was created with no name and return a null if the title is empty.
 (POST request)